tier4/scenario_simulator_v2/docs/design/VehicleDynamics.md

 Uses velocity command.
 The steering and velocity vary ideally as commanded.

 ### DELAY_STEER

 Uses velocity command.
-The steering and velocity varies following a 1st-order delay model.
+The steering and velocity vary following a first-order delay model.

 ### DELAY_STEER_ACC
 Uses acceleration command.
 The steering and acceleration varies following a 1st-order delay model.